Rudi Dutschke: Christian youth in East Germany

-Dutschke was born in Schönefeld (present-day Nuthe-Urstromtal) near Luckenwalde, Brandenburg, the fourth son of a postal clerk.
-He was raised and educated in East Germany (the German Democratic Republic — GDR), obtaining his high-school diploma (Gymnasium Abitur) in 1958, and apprenticed as an industrial salesman.
+Dutschke was born in Schönefeld (an Ortsteil of present-day Nuthe-Urstromtal) near Luckenwalde, Brandenburg, the fourth son of a postal clerk.
+He was raised and educated in Communist East Germany (the Deutsche Demokratische Republik - DDR, or German Democratic Republic — GDR), obtaining his high-school diploma (Gymnasium Abitur) in 1958, and apprenticed as an industrial salesman.

-He had joined the regime-directed Free German Youth in 1956, aiming at a sporting career as a decathlete.
+He joined the regime-directed Free German Youth in 1956, aiming at a sporting career as a decathlete.
 However, he also engaged in the barely tolerated youth organisation of the East German Protestant Church.
 Dutschke allowed that religion played an "important role" in his life: that he "incorporated" its "fantastical explanation of the nature of man and his possibilities" into his later political work.For me, the decisive question, from a real historical point of view, was always: What was Jesus actually doing there?
 How did he want to change his society and what means did he use?
 That has always been the crucial question for me.
 For me, the question of transcendence is also a question of real history, how is the existing society to be transcended, a new design for a future society, that is perhaps materialistic transcendence.In Easter 1963, he wrote: Jesus is risen.
 The decisive revolution in world history has happened – a revolution of all-conquering love.
 If people would fully receive this revealed love into their own existence, into the reality of the 'now', then the logic of insanity could no longer continue.It was in this religious milieu outside of approved party and state structures, that Dutschke developed the courage (at the cost of any prospect of further education) to refuse compulsory service in the National People's Army and to encourage others to likewise resist conscription.
 Dutschke also cited the impact of the Hungarian Uprising of 1956.
-Its mobilization in workers' councils suggested to him a democratic socialism beyond the official line of the GDR's governing Socialist Unity Party (but consistent with his reading of the Polish and German revolutionary and theorist, Rosa Luxemburg).
+Its mobilisation in workers' councils suggested to him a democratic socialism beyond the official line of the GDR's governing Socialist Unity Party (but consistent with his reading of the Polish and German revolutionary and theorist, Rosa Luxemburg).

-Refused his chosen course of study in sports journalism, in October 1960 Dutschke began regularly crossing into West Berlin to attend the Askanisches Gymnasium in Berlin-Tempelhof.
+Refused his chosen course of study in sports journalism, in October 1960 Dutschke began regularly crossing into West Berlin to attend the Askanische Oberschule school in Berlin-Tempelhof.
 With his new Abitur, he secured a job (working for nine months) with the Axel Springer tabloid, Bild Zeitung.

-On 10 August 1961, just three days before the restrictions of Barbed Wire Sunday were introduced to close passage to the west, Dutschke registered as a refugee at the Marienfelde transit camp.
-On 14 August, Dutschke and some friends tried to tear down part of what was to become the "Berlin Wall" with a rope and threw leaflets over it.
+On 10 August 1961, just three days before the restrictions of Barbed Wire Sunday were introduced to close passage from East Berlin to the West, Dutschke registered as a refugee at the Marienfelde transit camp.
+On 14 August, Dutschke and some friends used a rope to try to tear down a section of the newly-laid barbed wire that was eventually to become the Berlin Wall, and threw leaflets over it into East Berlin.
 It was his first political action.